Surfix/snow-pc/README.md

 This module includes tools for performing preprocessing tasks like removing whitespace from files, converting LAS to LAZ format, and merging files within a directory.
 - `replace_white_spaces(in_dir)` : remove white spaces in the point cloud files.
 - `las2laz(in_dir)` : Takes a user directory full of las files and convert the files to LAZ files.
 LAZ is a compressed version of LAS so it provides optimal data transfer and computation efficiency.
 - `merge_laz_files(in_dir)`: merge all LAZ files in the project directory into one LAZ file.
-This step is crucial for mosaicking point cloud data from different flight lines to ensure seamless coverage over the area of interest, simplify data management tasks and facilitate processing in subsequent commands that take a single point cloud file.
+This step is crucial to mosaic point cloud data from different flight lines to ensure seamless coverage over the area of interest, simplify data management tasks and facilitate processing in subsequent commands that take a single point cloud file.

 - `prepare_pc(in_dir)` : Steps through all preparing tools in one call
 ```bash